andresec02/CS250-Sp23-Group16/README.md

 Andres Choucair - helped sketch out the UML Diagram on IPAD and I also worked on the SWA Diagram within Draw IO

 -this is kyle im committing again
+-this is andres and im committing again.
+Today we worked on the SDS test plan and figured out what each of us are responsible for.